 Even if you are beginning the year virtually, setting rules together about how to behave during your online meetings will help them run more smoothly.

-Since your students may not be able to move freely around your classroom or have to sit in front of a computer, this get to know you game incorporates movement and helps with listening skills.
+Since your students may not be used to sitting still or being able to move around freely, this get to know you game incorporates movement and helps with listening skills.
 It will also help students see which of their classmates have similar interests as them and also helps you get to know your students.

 Ask students questions and have them do specific movements as the answer.
 For example, say “Do you have any pets?
 If you do, clap your hands.
 If you do not, wave.”.
 Students can then look around and see who is doing the same movement as them (this also works during Zoom Meetings if you have it set so all students can see each other).

 You can make up your own game or save time and download this Free Get to Know You Brain Breaks resource.

 You receive 10 get-to-know-you questions in both Google Slides and PowerPoint format.
 Each question has 3 answer choices with a specific movement for each.
 Students do the movement that is next to their answer choice.
 Students then look to see who is doing the same movement and therefore has similar interests as them.
 You can also get to know your students better by viewing their movements.